kerufu/Facial_expression_recognition/readme.md

 2. Didn't find paper/blog about smoothing label with Wasserstein loss
 2. More information loss without auto encoder architecture

+For full size model: 65% acc

-Keep only 2 small conv2d layer in encoder.
+For scaled_down model: Keep only 2 small conv2d layer in encoder.
 The model and settings are in branch "scale_down_model".

 The model is trained for 50 epoches.